liufeng2317/ADFWI/docs/version-plans/bv1.2-example-sync/11-inversion-wrapper-sync.md

 - Remove old ADFWI repo-root `sys.path` setup.
 - Replace ADFWI wildcard imports with explicit imports from public bv1.2 namespaces.
+- Generate explicit imports per notebook from the names actually used in that notebook.
+Do not use a large shared fallback import block; it is less readable than the wildcard form it replaces.
 - Keep local dependency `sys.path` entries when they point to a notebook-local helper package, for example pretrained DIP helper code.
 - Add explicit backend setup: